Endava/cats/README.md

 - `IntegerFieldsLeftBoundaryFuzzer` - iterate through each Integer field and send requests with outside the range values on the left side in the targeted field
 - `IntegerFieldsRightBoundaryFuzzer` - iterate through each Integer field and send requests with outside the range values on the right side in the targeted field
 - `InvalidValuesInEnumsFieldsFuzzer` - iterate through each ENUM field and send invalid values
+- `LeadingWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode whitespaces and invisible separators prefixing the current value in the targeted field
-- `LeadingSpacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with spaces prefixing the current value in the targeted field
+- `LeadingControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode control chars prefixing the current value in the targeted field
-- `MaxLengthExactValuesInStringFieldsFuzzer` - iterate through each [class io.swagger.v3.oas.models.media.StringSchema] fields that have maxLength declared and send requests with values matching the maxLength size/value in the targeted field
+- `MaxLengthExactValuesInStringFieldsFuzzer` - iterate through each **String** fields that have maxLength declared and send requests with values matching the maxLength size/value in the targeted field
-- `MaximumExactValuesInNumericFieldsFuzzer` - iterate through each [class io.swagger.v3.oas.models.media.NumberSchema, class io.swagger.v3.oas.models.media.IntegerSchema] fields that have maximum declared and send requests with values matching the maximum size/value in the targeted field
+- `MaximumExactValuesInNumericFieldsFuzzer` - iterate through each **Number and Integer** fields that have maximum declared and send requests with values matching the maximum size/value in the targeted field
-- `MinLengthExactValuesInStringFieldsFuzzer` - iterate through each [class io.swagger.v3.oas.models.media.StringSchema] fields that have minLength declared and send requests with values matching the minLength size/value in the targeted field
+- `MinLengthExactValuesInStringFieldsFuzzer` - iterate through each **String** fields that have minLength declared and send requests with values matching the minLength size/value in the targeted field
-- `MinimumExactValuesInNumericFieldsFuzzer` - iterate through each [class io.swagger.v3.oas.models.media.NumberSchema, class io.swagger.v3.oas.models.media.IntegerSchema] fields that have minimum declared and send requests with values matching the minimum size/value in the targeted field
+- `MinimumExactValuesInNumericFieldsFuzzer` - iterate through each **Number and Integer** fields that have minimum declared and send requests with values matching the minimum size/value in the targeted field
 - `NewFieldsFuzzer` - send a 'happy' flow request and add a new field inside the request called 'catsFuzzyField'
 - `NullValuesInFieldsFuzzer` - iterate through each field and send requests with null values in the targeted field
 - `RemoveFieldsFuzzer` - iterate through each request fields and remove certain fields according to the supplied 'fieldsFuzzingStrategy'
+- `WhitespacesOnlyInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode whitespaces and invisible separators in the targeted field
-- `SpacesOnlyInFieldsTrimValidateFuzzer` - iterate through each field and send requests with spaces in the targeted field
+- `ControlCharsOnlyInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode control chars in the targeted field
 - `StringFieldsLeftBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the left side in the targeted field
 - `StringFieldsRightBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the right side in the targeted field
 - `StringFormatAlmostValidValuesFuzzer` - iterate through each String field and get its 'format' value (i.e. email, ip, uuid, date, datetime, etc); send requests with values which are almost valid (i.e. email@yhoo. for email, 888.1.1. for ip, etc)  in the targeted field
 - `StringFormatTotallyWrongValuesFuzzer` - iterate through each String field and get its 'format' value (i.e. email, ip, uuid, date, datetime, etc); send requests with values which are totally wrong (i.e. abcd for email, 1244. for ip, etc)  in the targeted field
 - `StringsInNumericFieldsFuzzer` - iterate through each Integer (int, long) and Number field (float, double) and send requests having the `fuzz` string value in the targeted field
+- `TrailingWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with trailing with Unicode whitespaces and invisible separators in the targeted field
-- `TrailingSpacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with trailing spaces in the targeted field
+- `TrailingControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send requests with trailing with Unicode control chars in the targeted field
 - `VeryLargeStringsFuzzer` - iterate through each String field and send requests with very large values (40000 characters) in the targeted field

 You can run only these `Fuzzers` by supplying the `--checkFields` argument.